MMGameslogo MMGames

 }

-Create a program that allows the user to enter first and last names separately and then combines them into a display.
+Create a program that prompts the user to enter their family name and given name separately, then combines them and displays the full name.

 Briefly explain why C uses arrays to handle strings.